not-a-cowfr/envfetch/README.md

 You can run `envfetch help` to see help message or `envfetch --version` to see program's version.

 ### Command list
+> [!NOTE]
+> Interactive mode is currently WIP and only list variables is available.
+> See for progress in https://github.com/ankddev/envfetch/issues/17
+### Interactive
+Run interactive mode with TUI.

+Usage:
+`envfetch interactive`

+This will start TUI, where you will be able to work with environment variables.
 #### Set
 Set environment variable and optionally run process.